theredfoxfire/qiscus-sdk-web/README.md

 If you already registered for your own AppId, just replace `dragongo` with your own `AppId`.
 In the example above we automatically open a chat roow with `guest2@qiscus.com` assuming that user already registered on `dragongo` AppId, if the user is not registered then it will be failed.

+On the code snippet above, we can pass several callbacks to init options, in the example we're using `loginSuccessCallback` which will be called when login is success.
+It'll automatically open 1-1 chat room with `guest2@qiscus.com`.
+There's also `newMessagesCallback` where in the example it just log what the messages are.

+Here are list of available callbacks:

+- loginSuccessCallback
+- loginErrorCallback
+- newMessagesCallback
+- chatRoomCreatedCallback
+- groupRoomCreatedCallback
+- headerClickedCallback

 # Authentication
 ### Initializing with APP_ID